bobalob/Azure-VM-Snapshots/README.md

     C:\> Delete-AzureRMVMSnap -VMName MyVM -Force

-Revert to a snapshots for all VHDs on a VM (VM Must be powered down)
+Revert to a snapshots for all VHDs on a VM - This will remove the VM and recreate it using the reverted disk.

     C:\> Revert-AzureRMVMSnap -VMName MyVM